 We’re dependent on the quality of Google Maps data for terrain/exposure category detection.
 Most new structures are built in or near urban areas where map data tends to be more accurate, and for this reason the detection algorithm is catered towards getting the best possible answers for urban sites.

 Regional sites may have less refined map data, leading the detection algorithm to provide less accurate results.
 However, their isolation usually makes determining the terrain/exposure category straightforward by simply reviewing the satellite imagery.
 It’s for this reason that we overlay the influence zones on the map to allow the user to confirm that the detected terrain/exposure categories make sense.

 Why is the natural frequency calculated by CHECKPOLE different to that calculated by my structural analysis software?

-If the natural frequency for a library pole calculated by CHECKPOLE is lower than you’ve calculated in a program such as Spacegass, that makes perfect sense: CHECKPOLE is taking into account the mass of material at the laps and also any openings along its length which will drastically reduce stiffness, neither of which can are considered by programs such as Mstower or SPACE GASS.
+If the natural frequency for a library pole calculated by CHECKPOLE is lower than you’ve calculated in a program such as SPACE GASS, that makes perfect sense; CHECKPOLE is taking into account the mass of material at the laps and also any openings along its length which will drastically reduce stiffness, neither of which can are considered by programs such as Mstower or SPACE GASS.

 How are the capacity of openings calculated?

 Cross-sections with openings are calculated as per EN 40-3-3, incorporating relevant capacity reduction factors of selected design reference.
 EN 40-3-3 is based on experimental testing of single openings in street light poles and considers both plate and member buckling effects.